 It’s only two weeks into January, but likely many of our well-intentioned resolutions have long been forgotten as we adapt to the craziness of a new year.
 However, resolutions become much easier to keep when we can see immediate gratification from them.
-So, instead of resolving to “lose 10lbs” or “spend more and save less,” consider one of these practices from author and social worker Dayna Kurtz — founder of Mother Matters — that have been scientifically proven to positively impact your maternal experience.
+So, instead of resolving to “lose 10lbs” or “spend more and save less,” consider one of these practices from PROnatal Advisory Board Member Dayna Kurtz — author, social worker, and founder of Mother Matters — that have been scientifically proven to positively impact your maternal experience.
 What’s more?
 All of them are free of charge, easy to learn and can be performed without a big-time commitment!

 1. Apply the right kind of pressure

 Mothering, like life, is made up of moments of bliss, and moments of bliss-less-ness.
 If you’re up to your elbows in spit-up, soiled diapers or toddler tantrums, then it may be the perfect time to reduce the stress and apply the right kind of pressure.

 Developed 5000 years ago in China, acupressure is essentially a form of massage that works similarly to acupuncture.
 Instead of using specialized needles however, the practitioner uses fingers to apply pressure to particular points on the body.
 This makes acupressure an easy and effective tool for self-treatment.

 Constant care-giving necessitates that your mind, body and spirit be replenished.
 Licensed acupuncturist Ashley Flores, of Four Flowers Wellness in Chicago, explains that treating the “Heart 3” point can bring a general sense of calm, and relieve tension in the neck and low back —common “keepers” of stress.
 (Breastfeeding moms may find treating the “Heart 3” point to be especially helpful in relieving the tension that results from hunching over to nurse.)

 Extend your hand and arm out, palm upward, with a slight bend in your elbow